aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/resource-assignments/leveling-delay-properties/_index.md

 ---
-title: "Set Leveling Delay and Create Resource Assignment Using Aspose.Tasks for Java"
+title: "Configure Leveling Delay and Create Resource Assignments"
 linktitle: "Handle Leveling Delay Properties for Resource Assignments in Aspose.Tasks"
 second_title: "Aspose.Tasks Java API"
 description: "Learn how to create resource assignment with Aspose.Tasks for Java, add resources to a project, and manage leveling delay properties."